-Work with the Mayor of Dededo to built a Park and Ride parking location where employees will be able to park their vehicles and travel to work using GRTA buses.
+Work with the Mayor of Dededo to build a Park and Ride parking location where employees will be able to park their vehicles and travel to work using GRTA buses.

-Coordinate with village mayors the installation of bus stop signs and benches at various village locations.
+Coordinate with village mayors on the installation of bus stop signs and benches at various village locations.

-Engage in dialogue with the legislature with the hope of landing much needed resources for GRTA that will lead to full autonomy and much improved transit system.
+Engage in dialogue with the legislature in the hope of landing much needed resources for GRTA that will lead to full autonomy and a much improved transit system.

 Prepare a multi-year operations and maintenance contract that will enable GRTA to afford the people of Guam and its visitors with a safe, reliable and efficient public transit system.